lin5462107/VirtualHuman/projects/open_avatar_chat/README.md

-# LiteAvatar for Metax GPU Platform
+# OpenAvatarChat for Metax GPU Platform

 ## About